-THERAPY OR COACHING?
-If you're seriously considering getting involved in some personal growth work, you may have wondered whether therapy or life coaching would be the best path for you.
+If you’re seriously considering getting involved in some personal growth work, you may have wondered whether therapy or life coaching would be the best path for you.
 There is a lot of confusion about the differences between therapy and life coaching.
 In all honesty, there is a great deal of overlap.
 There are also important differences between them.
 Educating yourself about the similarities and differences can help you choose the path that will be most genuinely helpful for you in accomplishing your personal goals.

 Advice From a Therapist Who is Also a Life Coach

-I have both a Master's Degree and a Doctorate in counseling, and have been a therapist and marriage counselor in Denver for over a decade.
-About five years ago I also went through a life coaching program and became a board certified life coach too.
+I have both a Master’s Degree and a Doctorate in counseling, and have been a therapist and marriage counselor in Denver for over a decade.
+About seven years ago I also went through a life coaching program and became a board certified life coach too.
 These days, I practice both therapy and life coaching, (as well as couples therapy and relationship coaching) and have spent a lot of time educating people about the similarities, and the difference between the two approaches.
 [Read all about “The Difference Between Counseling and Coaching.”]